Satyanarayana344/version-control-DevOps-Git/README.md

 1.First create a local git repository in a EC2 machine.Then create directory to add  neccessary files includes that directory.
 And "Add" those files using git command  "git add ." to add all files in the local repo.
 And Commit the changes using git command "git commit -m " some content added message ".
-Here "m" is a
+Here "m" is a "MESSAGE" to local repository(commit changes to the local repository with a message).

 2.Branching Strategy
 main → Production-ready code